c-layer/core-demo-counter/README.md

 Counting on multiple counters at once.

-This is a demo for the Token Core used in the Compliance Layer (C-Layer).
+This is a demo for the Token Core architecture used in the Compliance Layer (C-Layer).

 ## Deploying it